 Sharpen your edges

-Metal edges can be damaged by rocks and will generally dull over time.
-Dull or damaged edges don't track as well in turns and won't slow you down or stop as quickly.
-A metal file with a guide can remove burrs from your edges and clean them up nicely.
+Metal edges will naturally dull over time; hazards like rocks can also damage them.
+Dull or damaged edges don't track well in turns and won't slow you down or stop as quickly.
+A diamond stone can remove burrs from your edges and clean them up nicely.
 Ski repair shops have specialized grinders that sharpen edges.

 Get Professional Tunes

-A base grind will help to flatten the bases, sharpen edges, and restore structure to the bases.
-Depending on snow conditions, the bases or the edges wear unevenly.
-A master ski tech can fill in the scratches on your bases, sharpen your edges, get the base flat again, and waxed up and ready for the mountains.
+A full tune will sharpen the edges, flatten the base, and restore the structure to the bases.
+Depending on snow conditions, the bases and the edges wear unevenly.
+A master ski tech is invaluable to maintaining your skis well over time.